ISCHEMIC STROKE / ETIOLOGY AND CLASSIFICATION

 • neurosonology

-• detection of atherosclerotic changes in extra- and intracranial arteries
+• detects atherosclerotic changes in extra- and intracranial cerebral arteries

-• monitoring of spontaneous and provoked embolizations during interventional procedures; the limitation is the inability to distinguish cholesterol microemboli from thrombi
+• monitoring of spontaneous and provoked embolizations during interventional procedures; method can not distinguish cholesterol microemboli from thrombi

 • direct confirmation of atheroma embolization